THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 One really awesome thing about Rodney Bay is the cruising community.
 There is a net on channel 68, at 8:30 am Monday through Saturday.
 It’s very well organized.
 The format was:

 While it was a fairly quite net, there were people contributing a little bit, and we learned a lot about social events and local concerns of the cruisers – like safety and the noise.

 Rodney Bay seems to be restaurant central.
 We were advised that Big Chef has the best steaks you can find in the Carib.
-We dressed up and headed over for a date night on Monday night.
-We started with drinks at Tapas – owned by the same people – were I had a delicious mango mojito.
-As we were sipping our drinks and using the Internet, we were approached by a gentleman who needed a ride to his boat on the mooring.
+David and I dressed up and went over for a date night.
+We had drinks at Tapas – owned by the same people – where I had a delicious mango mojito.
+As we were sipping our drinks and using the Internet, a gentleman approached us who needed a ride to his boat on the mooring.
 Never one to turn down a deposit into the boat karma bank, we agreed, and thus we met Patrick, who generously bought us another round before David took him to his boat.

-Dinner at Big Chef was fantastic – David had a filet with Roquefort and I had a ribeye.
+Dinner at Big Chef was fantastic – David enjoyed a filet with Roquefort and I loved my ribeye.
 Even if you wanted to cook them at home, these nice cuts of beef are hard (if not impossible) to find in stores here.

-Tuesday morning I ran to the grocery store for one more big provisioning run.
+Tuesday morning I ran to the Massy Stores Gourmet grocery store for one more big provisioning run.
+Massy is a short walk away from the dinghy dock near Big Chef.
 I also bought some fruit from Gregory, who comes by in his little boat every morning.